NiallMurphyWIT/HTB_Machine_Walkthroughs/Cicada/Cicada.md

 ![UserEnumPwd](Images/UserEnumPwd.png)

 We can see that the password worked for the user michael.wrightson.
-Next we can check what access Michael has to the available SMB shares.
+Next, we can check what access Michael has to the available SMB shares.

 ```
 smbmap -H <target IP> -u 'michael.wrightson' -p 'Cicada$M6Corpb*@Lp#nZp!8'